aws/eks-distro/projects/coredns/coredns/README.md

    `make run-attribution-checksums-in-docker RELEASE_BRANCH=<release_branch>`
    from the root of the EKS-Distro repo.
 6. Update the version at the top of this README.

+### Golang Version

+EKS-Distro has decided to build projects with EKS-Go 1.18+ to maintain and backport the applicable security updates of upstream Golang.